codeguy/php-the-right-way/pages/Error-Reporting.md

 Many frameworks do have their own error handlers enabled by default.
 Some PHP extensions may change the default error reporting handler to provide more features.

+Custom error handler can display fallback content or some error text without sensitive internal details to the user.

 For PHP 5.3, set `error_reporting = E_ALL | E_STRICT`.

 In PHP 5.4 `E_STRICT` is included in `E_ALL`, so it is enough to set `error_reporting = E_ALL`.

+Configuration directive `display_errors` __must be off__ in the production environment as it can expose details about your application to the attacker, making it __easier to exploit any security issues__ in it.
+In some cases where foreign input is included in the error context, having this directive enabled may enable Cross-Site Scripting attacks.

+If you are developing simple web or CLI applications, setting this directive on in the development may help you see errors more easily.
+Your code will be better without any errors reported.
+For example, to prevent reported notices about undefined variables or array indices use `isset()` or `empty()` and initialize variables before accessing them.

-Displaying errors is not the best way to look for reported errors.
-In the production environment, displayed errors can expose details about your application to the attacker, making it easier to exploit any security issues in it.
-There is another problem with displaying errors.
-Imagine writing code to respond on AJAX requests with a structured output format like JSON, or working with binary formats while outputting dynamically generated images or PDF files.
+More experienced developers may prefer to configure error logging so it easy to monitor all reported errors in the log and __disable `display_errors` in the development too__.
+Imagine writing code to respond on AJAX requests with a structured output format like JSON, or working with binary formats while outputting dynamically generated images.
 If reported errors are displayed at random places in the output it will break the output format, making it invalid and the error text may be hard to read.
 All this will make development and testing very frustrating.

-That is why you should set `display_errors = Off` and configure error logging so it easy for you to monitor all reported errors both in the development and production.
-A custom error handler can display fallback content or some error text without sensitive internal details to the user.

 There are browser extensions and third party error reporting handlers to log reported errors from a web application directly to the web browser console.
 This may be used in the development if one finds separate error logging too